Kendall-Kikkawa/Animal_Farmer_Numbers_Project/README.md

 - Calculates the number of animal farmers (with and without feed)
 - Reads in `data\census_population_and_voting.xlsx`, joins this census data from 2018 and 2012 with the joined data (created in above steps)
 - Writes the estimates to excel file (`data\family_farmer_estimates.xlsx`)

+`USDA_data_analysis.ipynb`: Jupyter Notebook that computes normalized metrics and creates the plots in the Exploratory Data Analysis section, using python and the ([plotly](https://plotly.com/)) library
+- The plots are more interactive (via hovering over different states) when viewed in this jupyter notebook.
+- These plots could also be deployed as interactive web apps via Dash or Flask.

 `run.sh`: Bash script that installs necessary libraries (pandas, numpy, openpyxl) and executes `compute_ranchers.py`